Lamezia Terme: Sant'Eufemia Lamezia

 The current Sant'Eufemia Lamezia corresponds to the ancient city location.
 The most ancient settlement was the Greek city of Terina, whose ruins were excavated in 1997.

 The city of Terina is linked to the myth of Ligea, one of the three Sirens of Homer's Odyssey.
 Ancient coins have been found, on which Ligea's face is imprinted, in some she is sitting on a stone, while playing ball and in others she appears filling an amphora with the water, coming out of a lion's mouth.

 Other material evidence of the presence of an ancient settlement in the area of Sant'Eufemia dates back to 1865, when a gold diadem and a treasure of jewels of the 4th century BC were found by chance.
 At the end of the same century, it was sold to the British Museum of London, where it is still preserved today.

 Sant'Eufemia Lamezia (nowadays Sant'Eufemia Vetere) was created upon a hill not long after the 1638 earthquake.
-The current quarter was built in the Fascist era after the drying of a marshy area.
+The current quarter was built in the Fascist era after the draining of a marshy area.

 Geography

-Lamezia is located on the eastern border of the coastal plain commonly called Piana di Sant'Eufemia, which was created by drying a wide marshy area.
+Lamezia is located on the eastern border of the coastal plain commonly called Piana di Sant'Eufemia, which was created by draining a wide marshy area.

 The municipality borders with Conflenti, Curinga, Falerna, Feroleto Antico, Gizzeria, Maida, Martirano Lombardo, Nocera Terinese, Platania, San Pietro a Maida and Serrastretta.